moorepants/learn-multibody-dynamics/angular.rst

    B.orient_axis(A, theta, A.z)
    B.ang_acc_in(A)

-Similarly we can calcualte the derivative manually:
+Similarly we can calculate the derivative manually:

 .. jupyter-execute::